Orchestration Cluster authorization

 - UI access: Resource type

-- Without these permissions, users cannot log in to the components
+- Without these permissions, users cannot access the components.

 -